-If you have a right bundle branch block and you're otherwise healthy, you might not need a full evaluation.
-If you have a left bundle branch block, you will need a full evaluation.
+If you have a right bundle branch block and you're otherwise healthy, you might not need a full medical checkup.
+If you have a left bundle branch block, you will need a thorough medical exam.

 Tests that can be used to diagnose a bundle branch block or its causes include:

 - Electrocardiogram (ECG or EKG).
 This quick and painless test measures the electrical activity of the heart.
-During an electrocardiogram (ECG), sensors (electrodes) are attached to the skin on your chest and sometimes to the arms or legs.
+During an electrocardiogram (ECG), sensors (electrodes) are attached to the chest and sometimes to the arms or legs.
 An can show how well the heart is beating.
-It can show signs of a bundle branch block, as well as which side is being affected.
+It can show signs of a bundle branch block, as well as which side of the heart is being affected.

 - Echocardiogram.
 This test uses sound waves to provide detailed images of the heart and heart valves.
-It can show the structure and the thickness of your heart muscle.
-It can show whether your heart valves are moving normally.
-Your doctor can use this test to pinpoint a condition that caused the bundle branch block.
+It can show the structure and the thickness of the heart muscle.
+Your provider can use this test to pinpoint a condition that caused the bundle branch block.

 If you have a heart condition causing bundle branch block, treatment might involve medications to reduce high blood pressure or reduce symptoms of heart failure.

-If you have bundle branch block and a history of fainting, your doctor might recommend a pacemaker.
-A pacemaker is a compact device implanted under the skin of your upper chest with two wires that connect to the right side of your heart.
-The pacemaker releases electrical impulses when needed to keep your heart beating regularly
+If you have bundle branch block and a history of fainting, your health care provider might recommend a pacemaker.
+A pacemaker is a small device implanted under the skin of the upper chest.
+Two wires connect it to the right side of the heart.
+The pacemaker releases electrical impulses when needed to keep the heart beating regularly.

 Preparing for your appointment